 Health care shopping comes with enough terms and acronyms to make your head spin.
 Taking the time to research and familiarize yourself with health care terms is essential to understanding your coverage options.
-For example, knowing that an HMO, or Health Maintenance Organization, plan only covers in-network care gives you time to research and make sure your preferred doctors and hospitals fall within the plan’s network.
-Or, if you’re relatively healthy and don’t visit the doctor often, knowing the difference between a bronze and a platinum plan could save you from paying a high premium just to get broader, richer coverage that you may not necessarily need.
+For example, knowing that Health Maintenance Organization (HMO) plans only cover in-network care gives you time to research and make sure your preferred doctors and hospitals fall within the plan’s network.
+Or, if you’re relatively healthy and don’t visit the doctor often, knowing the difference between a bronze and a platinum plan could save you from paying a high premium for broader, richer coverage that you may not necessarily need.

-You may qualify for financial help, even if you earn up to 400 percent of the federal poverty level.
-In 2016, qualifying annual income was $47,080 for an individual and $97,000 for a family of four.
+You may qualify for financial help even if you earn up to 400 percent of the federal poverty level.
+For 2022, qualifying annual income is $12,880 – $51,520 as an individual, or $26,500-$106,000 as a family of four.
 A subsidy could lower your premium, reduce your cost-sharing or give you tax credits.
-The Health Insurance Marketplace offers a subsidy calculator that estimates the financial help that you might be eligible for given basic information about your income and household.
+The Marketplace offers a subsidy calculator that estimates the financial help you might be eligible for given basic information about your income and household.

 Early research can help you avoid last-minute stress.

 Window shopping early will keep you from feeling the pressure of last-minute decisions.
 You’ll need to purchase a health plan by the end of this year’s OEP on Jan.
 15, 2022.
 If you don’t purchase a health plan before this deadline, you might have to wait an entire year to apply for coverage unless you experience a qualifying life event.

 Missing the deadline won’t only be a financial burden in the event of a health emergency, but you’ll have to pay a tax penalty when you file your federal tax return.
 Shop early and avoid the stress of looming deadlines.